sib-swiss/HAMAP-SPARQL/Tutorial.md

 gunzip hamap.prf.gz
 ```

 ## Scan the protein sequences with the HAMAP signatures

+In the [Swiss-Prot group](https://www.sib.swiss/alan-bridge-group) we use the program `pfscanV3` to scan our protein sequences with the HAMAP signatures,
+as well as users' sequences via the [HAMAP-Scan web service](https://hamap.expasy.org/hamap_scan.html),
-The [Swiss-Prot group](https://www.sib.swiss/alan-bridge-group) uses the program `pfscanV3` to scan its sequences with the HAMAP signatures, but the more widely used `InterProScan` will give you nearly identical results.
+but the more widely used `InterProScan` will give you nearly identical results.
 Choose one of the two methods below.
+Both will take about 5min to run and generate data in [RDF Turtle format](https://en.wikipedia.org/wiki/Turtle_(syntax)).

 ### Method 1: PfTools v3.2